 All entries become property of the Midwest Center for Holocaust Education and will not be returned.
 Applicants give the Midwest Center for Holocaust Education permission to reprint entries.
 Decisions of the judges are final.

-- The top ten essayists in each division will be recognized at a reception in May
+- The top five essays and the top 5 documentaries in each division will be recognized at a reception in May

-- First, second and third place winners in each division will be awarded cash prizes
+- First place winners in each division will be awarded cash prizes

 - First, second and third place sponsoring teachers will be awarded vouchers for professional development or classroom resources